Geoffrey Holder: Career

 In 2024, the Victoria Miro Gallery in London showed the joint exhibition Boscoe Holder | Geoffrey Holder, in which, according to The Guardians reviewer, "radiant, sensual paintings of black men and women reflect just how far ahead of their time the Holder brothers were", and which was described by Nicole-Rachelle Moore as "full of magic that is both familiar and incredible".
 A new text by Attillah Springer entitled Vetiver and Turpentine accompanied the show.

 Personal life

-Holder with his wife, Carmen de Lavallade.
+Holder (right) with his wife, Carmen de Lavallade.
 Photo by Carl Van Vechten, 1955.

-Holder married Carmen de Lavallade in 1955.
-They spent their lives in New York City and had one son, Léo.
+Holder married Carmen de Lavallade (1931–2025) in 1955.
+They spent their lives in New York City and had a son, Léo.
 They were the subject of a 2005 documentary, Carmen & Geoffrey.
-His elder brother Boscoe Holder was a dancer, choreographer, and artist, whose son Christian Holder also won acclaim as a dancer, choreographer, and entertainer.
+His elder brother, Boscoe Holder, was a dancer, choreographer, and artist, whose son Christian Holder also won acclaim as a dancer, choreographer, and entertainer.

 Death

-Geoffrey Holder died in New York City of complications from pneumonia on October 5, 2014, aged 84.
+Geoffrey Holder died in New York City of complications from pneumonia on October 5, 2014, at age 84.